 Candles are a perennial gifting staple because they’re considered a safe choice and have a long shelf life, but they tend to skew more feminine and scent preferences can be very personal.
 If you do decide to give candles, aim for clean, classic containers and subtle fragrances.

-Barware, home entertaining items, outdoor gadgets, and stationery products can be just as universally giftable as candles, but with a whole lot more personality.
+Barware, home entertaining items, and spa products can be just as universally give-able as candles, but with a whole lot more personality.
 Think about small items that are fun to collect: salt shakers, interesting playing cards, fun drink picks, party games, ice cream spoons, chic pens & notepads, etc. Don’t gift items as hostess gifts that most people only need one of — no one wants to receive a white elephant they’ll have to re-gift.

 Tip 5: Don’t shy away from whimsy.